omidnaeej/Mini-GPT/README.md

 ## Usage

-Run the main script to train and test both models:
+Run the main script to train and test model:

 ```bash
 python -m scripts.main